 Life can lead you down aisles you’re not quite expecting and in my case professionally that became quite literal.
 Prior to photographing these great family gatherings, I think I’d only attended three or four as a guest!

 Can wedding photography to be vocational?
 It’s become so for me yes.
 I began photographing weddings over a decade ago by accident in many respects, though reasonably quickly it became the focus of my work and understanding.
-I am known to be one of the country’s more prolific wedding shooters, commissioned to photograph up to eighty weddings each year.
+I am known to be one of the country’s more prolific wedding shooters, commissioned to photograph between sixty and eighty weddings each year.

 But why hire a dedicated wedding photographer over a well meaning photo-literate friend or professional from other discipline?
 I guess it comes down to what value you attach to family legacy?
 I know weddings.
 I’ve shot over six hundred of them; I know what to look for and how people will emotionally connect with their day.
 Put another way, I can drive a car, but Lewis Hamilton can drive one skilfully fast.
 I can sear steak, but Marcus Wareing would know how to make it taste a hundred pounds.
 Professional wedding photographers know their subject and that’s the true difference between a photographer and friend with camera.
 Owning a camera doesn’t make you a photographer, it simply makes you a (Canon) owner.

 The professional fee understandably dictates most initial discussions.
 I prefer to work to the junctions of a day such as speeches, or dancing.
 Weddings by their nature are bespoke events, though as a guide, coverage collections start at £1,650 inclusive of VAT, which includes a perpetual licence to use and print images from a USB provided of retouched pictures.